Edward Bennett (colonist): Renewal of continued settlement

 A fort was built near Bennett's plantation.
 Because most English settlements in Warrosquoyake were destroyed in the massacre on 22 March 1622, generally settlement in the county is counted from after that time.
 A census of settlers in 1623 shows on 16 February a total of "33, including 4 negroes" at Bennett's plantation and another 20 at Basse's Choice.
 A year later there was a total population of 31 settlers recorded for the Warrosquoyacke region.
+In 1625, Warrosquoyacke included an African couple (Antionio who had arrived on the 'James' in 1621 and his wife Mary who in 1622 arrived on the 'Margaret and John'); the couple had moved to Virginia's Eastern Shore by 1625, where records show them as free by 1630-1631.

 Bennett's brother Robert died in 1624.
 Richard came out from England to replace him as manager of the plantation, sometimes called "Bennett's Welcome".
 Richard died in 1626, after a short time in the colony, where mortality rates were high.

 In 1627, after having lost a ship to pirates, Bennett was granted a Letter of Marque by the Duke of Buckingham, Lord High Admiral, and commissioned to take pirates and enemy ships.
 It is likely he was part of an expedition under Buckingham that year to rescue French Huguenots from the siege of Rochelle.

 Edward Bennett himself was the next to travel to Virginia to oversee his plantation.
 While in Virginia, he represented his plantation in the 1628 House of Burgesses, then returned to England.
 His nephew, Richard Bennett, came out from England to develop the plantation and colony.
 The following year, the "County of Warascoyack" was represented by Richard Bennett, Captain Nathaniel Basse, and three others, all Puritans.
 This was the Puritans' strongest representation in the Anglican-dominant Virginia colony.
 Richard Bennett began to acquire his own lands, and ultimately owned thousands of acres in both Virginia and Maryland.